 It's not permanent

 If you want to host them yourself at a later date, you can!
-We don't own your images in any way and we can provide you with an export of all your images.
-The process of updating all your articles can then be handled by a script, very similar to the one you'd create in order to side-load your images.
+We don't own your images in any way and can provide you with an export of all your images.
+The process of updating all your stories could be handled by a script.

-In the case StoryChief would be discontinued, we would provide plugins to do one-of imports on all the CMS systems we currently support.
+If StoryChief were to be discontinued (😱 let's hope not!), we will provide plugins to do one-of imports on all the CMS systems we currently support.